Canonical connection on contact manifolds: Definition of the contact triad connection and its consequences

-The first term vanishes since $\lambda(X_\lambda) \equiv 1$ and the second vanishes since $\nabla_{JY} X_\lambda \in \xi$ by the second part of Axiom (4).
-Therefore we have derived \be J(\nabla_Y\lambda)=\nabla_{JY}\lambda \ee which is equivalent to \eqref{eq:Yalpha}.
-Combining \eqref{eq:nablaXlambda=0} and \eqref{eq:delbarJlambda=0}, we have proved that Axiom (6) implies $\lambda$ is holomorphic in the $CR$-sense.
+Combining \eqref{eq:Xlambdaalpha} and \eqref{eq:Yalpha}, we have proved that Axiom (5) implies $\lambda$ is holomorphic in the $CR$-sense.
 The converse can be proved by reading the above proof backwards. \end{proof} From now on, when we refer Axioms, we mean the properties in Definition \ref{defn:can-connection}.
-One very interesting consequence of this uniqueness is the following natruality result of the contact-triad connection.
+One very interesting consequence of this uniqueness is the following naturality result of the contact-triad connection.